vrandall66/front-end-submissions-public/1901/mod-2/gametime/kevin-demarcus.md

 * [ ] Proficient - Project has a running test suite that tests multiple levels but fails to cover some features.
 All functionality is covered by tests.
 The application makes some use of integration testing.
 ESLint shows < 5 complaints.
 * [ ] Exceptional - Meets all requires of `Proficient`.
 In addition, the test suite makes use of mocks and stubs when appropriate.
 ESLint shows 0 complaints.

+* Some logic is in the domeEvents file, which cannot be tested.
+Should move this logic to the respective classes so that you can test these methods.

 ### JavaScript Style & OOP